-The most common way to indicate speech is to write dialogue in quotation marks and attribute it to a speaker with dialogue tags, such as he said or she said or Margaret replied or chirped Hiroko.
+As you’ll know, the most common way to indicate speech is to write dialogue in quotation marks and attribute it to a speaker with dialogue tags, such as he said, she said, or Margaret replied, or chirped Hiroko.
 This is what we call “attribution” when you're punctuating dialogue.

 If the speaker is attributed before the dialogue, there is a comma outside the quotation marks.